Jack McConnell: Other positions

 In August 2007, he was appointed an adviser to the Clinton Hunter Development Initiative in Malawi and Rwanda, and in October 2008, he was appointed by Gordon Brown as the Prime Minister's Special Representative on Conflict Resolution Mechanisms, a position which ceased following Labour's defeat in the 2010 General election.

 He is a UK Ambassador for Action for Children; a Fellow of the 48 Group Club, which promotes relationships between the United Kingdom and China and an Ambassador for Pump Aid.
 On 8 March 2012, Optical Express announced the appointment of Lord McConnell of Glenscorrodale joining the Board as non executive director.
 He was a non executive director at DCM (Optical Holdings) from 2011 to 2015.
-As of 30 November 2018 McConnell holds the position of Chancellor at the University of Stirling.
+As of 30 November 2018, McConnell holds the position of Chancellor at the University of Stirling.

+On 31 October 2024, it was announced that McConnell would lead a Black Sea regeneration group.

 Personal life

-In 1990, McConnell married to Bridget McConnell, a cultural administrator and former Chief Executive Officer of Glasgow Life.
-They met in the late 1980s, where they both worked in Stirling District Council.
+In 1990, McConnell married Bridget McConnell, a cultural administrator and former chief executive officer of Glasgow Life.
+They met in the late 1980s, where they both worked at Stirling District Council.
 On 5 March 1991, a sheriff ruled McConnell could become the legal father of Bridget's children, Hannah and Mark; whom she had in her previous marriage with Richard Brown.
 During McConnell's leadership bid for the Scottish Labour Party in November 2001, he revealed in a press conference that he had been involved in an extra marital affair seven years previously.
 He admitted the affair had been "an open secret for seven years" and "It caused significant hurt to a number of people and I regret that very much to this day".

 In 2016, McConnell refused to bail out his sister, Anne McConnell, who was jailed for stealing £9,000 from a disabled pensioner's bank account.
 She told police she needed money to pay her mortgage and blamed her crime on her menopause and hoped "Jack would help her pay it back".